-Once reserved for family time, day trips and relaxation, American weekends and holidays have become the latest casualty of the Great Recession.
-For many Americans, more of the work week is spilling over onto Saturday, Sunday, and holiday weekends as companies tighten payrolls and ask employees to put in more hours rather than hire more workers.
-Over a third of Americans currently work on the weekend and on average, people worked 30 minutes longer on weekends in 2010 than in 2009, from 5 to 5.5 hours, according to the U.S. Department of Labor’s American Time Use Survey released in June.
-More stores are opening their doors late Thursday night in preparation for Black Friday and cutting into employees’ family gatherings, and a survey by Xobni, a Silicon Valley startup that organizes email inboxes, found that 59 percent of Americans check their work email on Thanksgiving, Christmas and other traditional holidays.
+Once reserved for family time, day trips and relaxation, the American weekend has become the latest casualty of the Great Recession.
+For many Americans, more of the work week is spilling over onto Saturday and Sunday as companies tighten payrolls and ask employees to put in more hours rather than hire more workers.
+Over a third of Americans currently work on the weekend and on average, people worked 30 minutes longer on weekends in 2010 than in 2009, from 5 to 5.5 hours, according to the U.S. Department of Labor’s American Time Use Survey released last month.

 Overtime and after-hours work are also on the rise.
 Agency statistics also show that average overtime hours in the manufacturing sector rose to 4.2 a week in April, up from 2.8 in January 2009.
 A third of U.S. households now have a home office, and of those, 61 percent are for after-hours work, according to Investor’s Business Daily.
 Today’s tough job market allows employers to demand more from their workers.
 In turn, longer hours may be taking a toll on employees, their families, and even their work performance.